-- We may not tell you before we make this change, but we send you information about the specific change we made once it happens. - You or your provider can ask for an "exception" from these changes.
-We send you a notice with the steps you can take to ask for an exception.
-Refer to Chapter 9 of your Member Handbook for more information on exceptions. - A drug is taken off the market.
-If the FDA says a drug you are taking is not safe or the drug's manufacturer takes a drug off the market, we take it off our Drug List.
+- We may not tell you before we make this change, but we will send you information about the specific change we made once it happens. - You or your provider can ask for an "exception" from these changes.
+We will send you a notice with the steps you can take to ask for an exception.
+Please refer to Chapter 9 of this handbook for more information on exceptions.

+A drug is taken off the market.
+If the FDA says a drug you are taking is not safe or effective or the drug's manufacturer takes a drug off the market, we may immediately take it off our Drug List.
+If you are taking the drug, we will send you a notice after we make the change.
 If you get one of these letters, please speak with your doctor to find a different drug that is safe for you.
 We may make other changes that affect the drugs you take.
 We tell you in advance about these other changes to our Drug List.
 These changes might happen if:

-- The FDA provides new guidance or there are new clinical guidelines about a drug. - We add a generic drug that is not new to the market and - Replace a brand name drug currently on our Drug List or - Change the coverage rules or limits for the brand name drug.
+• The FDA provides new guidance or there are new clinical guidelines about a drug.